 Communicating wirelessly across distances is an ancient practice in Burkina Faso, which has a talking drum tradition.
 The Burkinabé have adapted this tradition, in a way, to mobile phones, by using a complex system of communicating called “flashing.”
 A mobile phone user makes calls that are not intended to be answered, but instead are interpreted by the number of times the phone rings before the caller hangs up.

-The 3-2-1 Service will launch in Burkina Faso in 2016.
+The 3-2-1 Service launched in Burkina Faso in 2017.

-Airtel Burkina Faso
+Orange Burkina Faso